romii0x/zknote/README.md

 ## Features

 - 🔐 **End-to-End Encryption**
-  Messages are encrypted in the browser using strong, client-side cryptography.
+  Messages are encrypted and decrypted in the browser.

 - 💥 **Self-Destructing Messages**
   Messages expire after one view or a preset time limit.

 - 🧠 **Zero Knowledge**
   The server stores only ciphertext.
 Keys never leave the client.

-- 🛡️ **Security Focused**
-  Strict CSP headers, input validation, and rate limiting are enforced.

 ---